One of my favorite moments in the year is when I can leave my apartment without a jacket on for the first time.

-Of course I live in the Netherlands which means that the day after the above mentioned wonderful warm day it may snow again for a week and then rain for a month before we can see another ray of sun.
+Of course I live in the Netherlands which means that the day after a warm day it may snow again for a week and then rain for a month before we can see another ray of sun.
 But hey, what can you do?
-Of course I’ll keep complaining about the weather.

-So, in a sunny or a rainy day, this dish will bring a smile to your face and make you feel like you’re in a summer holiday, on a beach sipping a drink and looking at the waves. *pause here for daydreaming*
+Anyway, in a sunny or a rainy day, this dish will bring a smile to your face.
+It will make you feel like you're in a summer holiday, on a beach sipping a drink and looking at the waves. *pause here for daydreaming*

 Mojito is one of my favorite cocktails, is the one that for me really screams SUMMER.
 It's simple and fresh, not too sweet, not too bitter, just right.
 Sugar, mint, lime, rhum and soda.

-This risotto starts with the basic white risotto recipe and then add some signture elements of the Mojito such as the lime and mint, with the addition of shrimps which will give a hint of sweetness to replace the sugar and also bring the flavor of the sea to reminisce the summer beach.
+This risotto starts with the basic white risotto recipe.
+Then, you add some signature elements of the Mojito such as the lime and mint.
+The addition of shrimps will give a hint of sweetness to replace the sugar.
+They'll also bring the flavor of the sea to reminisce the summer beach.

-The shrimps are marinated with the lime and the mint so the flavours will all fuse together in a perfect match.
+The shrimps are also marinated with the lime and the mint.
+So the flavors will all fuse together in a perfect match.

 - 1 Shallot

 - 7 oz Shrimps

 - 4-5 Mint sprigs